1296 Andrée: Orbit and classification

-Andrée is a member of the Nysa family, named after its namesake 44 Nysa and one of the smaller asteroid families in the main-belt.
+Andrée is a member of the Nysa–Polana complex, a collection of overlapping asteroid families.
 It orbits the Sun at a distance of 2.1–2.8 AU once every 3 years and 9 months (1,373 days).
 Its orbit has an eccentricity of 0.14 and an inclination of 4° with respect to the ecliptic.
 It was first identified as at Heidelberg Observatory in 1925, extending the body's observation arc by 8 years prior to its official discovery observation.

 Lightcurves

 In January 2002, a rotational lightcurve of Andrée was obtained from photometric observations by French amateur astronomer Laurent Bernasconi.
 Lightcurve analysis gave a well-defined rotation period of 5.178 hours with a brightness variation of 0.27 magnitude (U=3).
 In October 2004, a concurring lightcurve with a period of 5.18366 hours and an amplitude of 0.23 was obtained by French astronomers Cyril Cavadore and Pierre Antonini (U=3).